CebolaLab/scRNA/README.md

 <img src="https://github.com/CebolaLab/scRNA/blob/main/Figures/cluster2.png" height="200" >

-We remove cluster 2 and repeat the processing, prior to running doubletFinder.
+We remove cluster 2 and repeat the processing.
+Notably, we can also see some other suspicious clusters, such as cluster 13.
+However, the marker genes for cluster 13 are more informative (*ALB*, *APOC3*, *APOA1*) and so we will keep it (for now!).
+Cluster 13 also has a higher distribution of counts so may contain a higher number of doublets, i.e. drolets with two (or more!) cells.
+These will be investigated in the next step.

 ```R
 #Remove cluster 2